apache/solr/solr/README.md

 docker/
   Contains a docker file to build a Docker image using the source binary distribution. docker/scripts contains scripts that the docker image uses to manage Solr.
+  Refer to the README for instructions on how to build an image.

 docs/index.html
   A link to the online version of Apache Solr Javadoc API documentation and Tutorial